WHAT WE ARE DOING TO PROGRESS ACCESS TO THE TREATMENT IN THE UK

 The STA route is designed to assess drugs for both clinical- and cost-effectiveness and is usually used for more common conditions.
 We are concerned that this route is not set up to assess rare disease drugs, like nusinersen.
 However, there is some promising news.
 Biogen, has announced that they are in discussions with NICE and NHS England to put an interim access scheme in place.
 This scheme, known as a Managed Access Agreement (MAA), could give others with SMA access to the treatment while further data and evidence are gathered over several years.

 Time is key and it is crucial nusinersen is not subjected to any delays during the NICE assessment process.
 We are working with MDUK, the SMA Trust and TreatSMA to push for the MAA to be implemented as soon as possible.
 Find out how you can help by writing to your MP here.

-We would expect guidance produced by NICE to be followed in Wales and Northern Ireland.
+We would expect guidance produced by NICE to be followed in Wales and Northern Ireland but they could follow Scotland.

 Access in Scotland - our submission